pantheon-systems/drush-config-workflow/INSTALL.md

 n.b.
 You will need to log in via `terminus auth login` first.

-2. Make an alias for your local site.
+ii.
+Make an alias for your local site.

 Create a file ~/.drush/local.aliases.drushrc.php, and add the following entry:
 ```